Saimanav123/MEFE-TA-allocation/README.md

 ## Acknowledgements

-Implemented under the guidance of **Dr. Pallavi Jain** (Department of Computer Science and SAIDE, IIT Jodhpur), corresponding author of the underlying research paper.
+Implemented under the guidance of **Dr. Pallavi Jain** (Department of Computer Science and SAIDE, IIT Jodhpur), corresponding author of the underlying research paper --

+> *Fairness and Efficiency in Two-Sided Matching Markets* — Pallavi Jain, Palash Jha, Shubham Solanki (IIT Jodhpur, 2025)

 ---